Great Lakes Valley Conference: Expansion of membership and sport sponsorship

 The conference experienced steady growth through the first three decades of its existence, expanding from six members to sixteen.
 The first addition was Lewis University in 1980, followed in 1984 by Indiana University – Purdue University Fort Wayne (IPFW; the athletic program is now Purdue Fort Wayne), then Northern Kentucky University in 1985 and Kentucky State University in 1989.
-The conference lost its first members with the departure of Ashland and Kentucky State, effective summer 1995, but nonetheless increased in size when Quincy University, Southern Illinois University Edwardsville (SIUE) and the University of Wisconsin–Parkside began competition that fall, followed by the University of Missouri–St. Louis (UMSL) one year later.
+The conference lost its first members with the departure of Ashland and Kentucky State, effective summer 1995, but increased in size when Quincy University, Southern Illinois University Edwardsville (SIUE) and the University of Wisconsin–Parkside began competition that fall, followed by the University of Missouri–St. Louis (UMSL) one year later.
 These changes initiated a westward shift in the GLVC's geographical footprint that has continued to the present.

 The 1990s also featured an expansion in sports sponsorship.
-In 1995-96 the GLVC crowned its first champions in women's soccer and in men's and women's track and field.
-Women's golf was added in 1998-99, followed by men's and women's indoor track and field in 1999-2000.
+In 1995–96 the GLVC crowned its first champions in women's soccer and in men's and women's track and field.
+Women's golf was added in 1998–99, followed by men's and women's indoor track and field in 1999–2000.
 These additions increased the total number of conference sports from eleven to seventeen.

 After IPFW left in 2001 to move to Division I, the GLVC considered further expansion, but not before redefining conference membership in 2005 to require the athletic program of each member to include seven core sports (men's and women's basketball, women's volleyball, men's and women's soccer, softball, and baseball).
 The eleven members at the time all sponsored these sports, and subsequent new members would be required to sponsor them as well.
 Previously, the GLVC had no sports sponsorship requirement other than the NCAA Division II minimum (that every member must sponsor at least ten sports, including men's and women's basketball).
 The conference began awarding the Commissioner's Cup to the member institution with the greatest success across the seven core sports, while continuing to award its All-Sports Trophy to the most successful program overall.